auriq/essentia_docs/source/install/aws/index.rst

 #.
 Click on the **'Launch Instance'** button.
 This will take you to a site where
    you can select what OS and software you would like to access.
 #.
 Select the **'Marketplace'** tab, and search for **'AuriQ'**
 #.
 The list of results should include the latest release of Essentia.
+Currently this is "Essentia (HVM)" version 3.1.1.
 Click on it to start.
 #.
 You will be asked to select a node type.
 For most users,
    an ``m3.medium`` is the safest choice, but the ``t2`` line is OK for testing or other work that does not require high performance.